The Great Depression Quiz

 Answer. (c)

-Question: Which European country experienced hyperinflation and economic collapse during the Great Depression?
+Which European country experienced hyperinflation and economic collapse during this period?

 (a) France